uripeled2/llm-client-sdk/README.md

 [![License: MIT](https://img.shields.io/github/license/uripeled2/llm-client-sdk.svg)](https://opensource.org/licenses/MIT)

-LLM-Client-SDK is an SDK for communicating with generative AI large language models (We currently support - OpenAI, AI21, HuggingfaceHub, Aleph Alpha, Anthropic Local models with transformers - and many more soon).
+LLM-Client-SDK is an SDK for communicating with generative AI large language models (We currently support - OpenAI, AI21, HuggingfaceHub, Aleph Alpha, Anthropic, Local models with transformers - and many more soon).

 Our vision is to provide async native and production ready SDK while creating